 Regarding Lexis ADVANCE, as of June 22, 2013, it became the sole LexisNexis interface, replacing the Lexis.com interface.
 However, it is still possible to use Lexis.com after logging into ADVANCE.
 Please log in here and then select “lexis.com” button from the upper left-hand corner drop-down menu.

-Access to the above-described LexisNexis products is limited to the Stanford Law School community.
+Access to the above-described LexisNexis products is limited to the Stanford Law School community and requires personal, custom usernames and passwords from each, individual user.
 Please inquire at the Reference Desk.

 The Loislaw Treatise Libraries provide access the full-text of more than 130 titles organized into two dozen legal topics.
 These guides offer legal analysis and practice-oriented tools such as forms, checklists and tips to help with the preparation of pleadings and other documents.
 Popular titles include Wigmore on Evidence, The Law of Lawyering and the Mauet Trial Practice series.
 For easy access use: LoislawConnect EZPROXY under “Secondary Law”

-Ten million pages of legal history from America and Britain.
-Full text searching of more than 21,000 works from casebooks, local practice manuals, form books, works for lay readers, pamphlets, letters, speeches, etc. separated into 99 subject areas.
-Access is limited to members of the Stanford community.
-For easy access use: Gale Group EZPROXY or EZProxy Off-campus Access under "Gale InfoTrac - Law Databases."
+- US & UK Legal Treatises, 1800-1926.
+Ten million pages from more than 21,000 American and British casebooks, practice manuals, form books, works for lay readers, pamphlets, letters, speeches, etc. separated into 99 subject areas.

 Newspapers (current and historical) such as the Chicago Tribune, Los Angeles Times, New York Times, Wall Street Journal and Washington Post can be accessed via ProQuest’s Social Science Module on the Stanford University Databases webpage by searching under the subject “News” or for “ProQuest” or the individual newspaper’s name.
 Access is limited to members of the Stanford community.